maubanel/Virtual-Production-3-D-Foreground-and-2-D-Backbround-Composite/shot_20/README.md

 ***

 2. Drag the **footage** folder from the student folder to import the **EXR** files for the background plate and lens distortion.
-Make sure you ignore the import message and press **DO NOT IMPORT** when it pops up in the bottom right.
+Make sure you ignore the import message and press **DON'T IMPORT** when it pops up in the bottom right.

 ![copy footage folder from scene 2](../images/scopyScene2.jpg)
 ![do not import footage](../images/dontImort.jpg)